 This scholarship is funded by the Thiess Family Trust, in the name of Ken Thiess, a young engineer who died during construction of the Snowy Mountains Scheme in Australia.
 The scholarship rewards those who exhibit his commitment and dedication to water.

 Applications for the Ken Thiess Memorial Scholarship are currently closed.
-Please check back in 2017 to apply for next year’s award.

 The International RiverFoundation’s Vera Thiess Fellowship for Women gives women the opportunity to gain valuable work experience through the IRF and its partners, with the goal of advancing women’s participation in water and river management.
 This fellowship goes not only towards supporting the selected candidate, but towards continuing the important work of bridging the gap in women’s participation in river basin management.